What is yoga therapy? Does yoga therapy work? How does yoga therapy help? Know more about yoga and the benefits of yoga.

 More Health Benefits

 We all know stress can have devastating effects both on the mind and body.
 It can manifest physically, causing back or neck pain thus affecting body movement.
 Yoga therapy also addresses physiological problems, such as loss of appetite and lack of motivation.
 Whichever way your stress shows, doing therapeutic yoga can alleviate these symptoms.
 Many studies show yoga therapy can support stress management.
+This is the reason why some people recommend yoga for depression and anxiety.

 Helps With Better Good Sleep